The Why, What, How, Where, When and Whom of GDPR

 - Build and test your incident detection, handling and response capabilities.

-Scrutinse existing contracts and draft GDPR compliant contracts, ensuring you have strict processing instructions are included.
-Consider using code of conducts with strict processing and breach reporting clauses.
+Scrutinise existing contracts and draft GDPR compliant contracts, ensuring you have strict processing instructions and that they are included.
+Consider using a code of conduct with strict processing and breach reporting clauses.
 For internal transfers, ensuring you have Binding Corporate Rules (BCR) and so on.
-For cloud based processing ensuring the cloud service is GDPR compliant is a good start.
+For cloud-based processing ensuring the cloud service is GDPR compliant is a good start.
 Also ensure you can meet your obligations such as the enhanced subject rights under the GDPR, wherever your data is hosted or processed.
-Don’t’ also forget data sovereignty and residency controls, both are important aspects of privacy too,
+Don’t also forget data sovereignty and residency controls, both are important aspects of privacy too.

 - Review and update your contracts with processors.

 - Build your personal data inventory, including all the interfaces and sharing points.

 - Review transfer methods, risks and controls to protect transferred data.

 Personal data can only be used for the purpose it was collected and once that purpose has been met, it should be securely disposed of.
 It cannot be used for secondary purposes without consent in the absence of other legal bases.
 Therefore, the first set of questions to ask is when was the data collected?
 Is it still relevant, accurate, up to date, useful and most of all do you still have the legal basis for processing under GDPR?
 Do you need to re-obtain consent, if consent was used to collect the data?
 How will you re-obtain consent without violating privacy or be accused of marketing?